 Students study all core modules.
 Students must choose two optional modules and one from the list of available I-Explore modules.
 Elective choices/availability will be dependent on timetable constraints.
-Modules selected in Year 3, may not be chosen in Year 4.
-Please note that all elective modules are FHEQ Level 7
+Please note that all elective modules are FHEQ Level 7.